idp2p/idp2p/README.md

 > `Experimental`, inspired by `ipfs`, `did:peer` and `keri`

+⚠️ In Progress

-A self-describing identity protocol on top of libp2p.
+A decentralized identity protocol on top of keri and libp2p.

-## Messages

-- Alice sends a message to Bob
-- Alice broadcasts a message to all subscribers

-- Direct message(Alice -> Bob)
-- Broadcast(Alice -> All)

 [See idp2p spec and demo](https://idp2p.github.io)